 Members of the community garden come from all walks of life.
-On any given day, you can hear 3 or 4 different languages being spoken.
-This diversity manifests itself in the crops that grow in the garden plots - Nopales, Laotian Cucumbers, Heirloom Tomatoes, etc. Young and old help each other, trading gardening advice, time, and the fruits of their labor - literally!
+This diversity manifests itself in the crops that grow in the garden plots - Nopales, Laotian Cucumbers, Heirloom Tomatoes, etc. Young and old help each other, trading gardening advice, time, and the fruits of their labor.
 Many gardeners are apartment dwellers, who relish the opportunity to get out into the fresh air and work the land.

 A community garden fosters many wonderful things, such as increased consumption of fruits and vegetables to combat malnutrition and obesity.
 Gardeners have also commented on the therapeutic benefits of caring for their plants and experiencing the reward of their time and effort.